Ctrl-Alt-Defeat-RUHacks/RUPrint/README.md

+# Viewing Developer Version

+1. Git clone this repository to your local machine
+2. Execute command in terminal: npm install
+3. Execute command in terminal: npm start
+4. The site can now be viewed on localhost port 3000 (default)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).